 2 tbsp (30 mL) heavy cream (35%)

-2 tbsp (30 mL) chopped chives or slivered basil
+2 tbsp (30 mL) slivered basil or chopped chives

-In small pan, bring stock to simmer on back burner on medium-high heat.
-Reduce heat to low.
+In small pan, heat stock on high on back burner.
+When stock comes to simmer, reduce heat to low.

-Melt butter with oil in medium pan on medium heat.
-Add shallot and cook, stirring often, 1 minute, or until softened.
+In medium pan, melt butter on medium heat.
+Add shallot.
+Cook, stirring often, 1 minute, or until softened.
 Stir in garlic 20 seconds.
 Add rice and 1 tsp (5 mL) salt.
 Cook, stirring often, 2 to 3 minutes, until well-coated and slightly toasted.
 (Do not brown.)
 Meanwhile, zap wine in microwave 20 seconds, or just until steamy.
-Add wine to pan and stir until evaporated.
+Stir wine into rice until evaporated.
 Reduce heat to medium-low.
-Ladle in stock 1/2 cup (125 mL) at a time, stirring often, until almost absorbed.
-Repeat.
-When stock runs out, heat water in same small pan until steamy.
+Ladle in stock 1/2 cup (125 mL) at a time, stirring often, until almost absorbed each time.
+When stock runs out, heat water in same small pan on high until steamy.
 Continue adding water, as needed, until rice is al dente.
-(This will take 20 to 30 minutes.
-You won’t need all the water.)
+(Total cooking time will be 20 to 30 minutes.
+You will have water left over.)

 Remove from heat.
-Stir in smoked cheese, cream, pepper and three-quarters chives or basil.
-Let sit 5 minutes.
+Stir in smoked cheese, cream, pepper and three-quarters basil or chives.
+Let sit 5 minutes, or until cheese is molten.
 Adjust salt.
-Before serving, sprinkle with Parmigiano-Reggiano and remaining chives or basil.
+Sprinkle with Parmigiano-Reggiano.
+Garnish with remaining basil or chives.

 Makes 4 cups (1 L).